 Crimes Against Sexual Freedom and Expression

-Crimes Against Freedom of Expression and Sexual Identity are comitted against the freedom of an individual to choose their sexual orientation, or refers to the encouragement of sexual activity of a minor.
+Crimes Against Freedom of Expression and Sexual Identity either go against the freedom of an individual to choose their sexual orientation or refers to the encouragement of sexual activity of a minor.
 A minor is considered underage by the law of consent or by their disability.
-This includes sexual harrassment, sexual abuse, exhibitionism, sexual provocation and the corruption of minors.
+This includes sexual harassment, sexual abuse, exhibitionism, sexual provocation and the corruption of minors.

 These crimes are considered to be particularly serious and it is important to have a thorough knowledge of the case.
 Our lawyers, as well as having experience with similar cases, also have specific training in these types of crime.

-Aggravated Type (Commonly known as rape): In this case, the same conditions are met, but there will also be sexual intrusion through a vaginal, oral or anal channel.
+- Aggravated Type (Commonly known as rape): The same conditions apply, but there will also be a vaginal, oral or anal intrusion.
 Body parts or the insertion of other objects also counts as a violation.

-- Basic Type: To ask for favours of a sexual nature, without considering for who they may be.
-The relationship between the harrasser and the victim must be within a work, teaching or service environment (which can be ongoing or routine), and that it provokes a feeling of hostility or intimidation in the victim.
+- Basic Type: To ask for favours of a sexual nature, without considering who they may be for.
+The relationship between the harasser and the victim must be within a work, teaching or service environment.
+It must provoke a feeling of hostility or intimidation in the victim.